juntaoJianggavin/RWKV-UNet/README.md

 Pretrained weights for the encoder can be downloaded at (https://drive.google.com/drive/folders/1odF_NK5wYRkE0C3w9eoLUQEVbxefj66e?usp=sharing).

-Checkponits for RWKV-UNet can be downloaded at (https://drive.google.com/drive/folders/19y_8Mzmw5u6Bg-iVfmh6-vRCBDdy149_?usp=sharing).
+Checkpoints for RWKV-UNet can be downloaded at (https://drive.google.com/drive/folders/19y_8Mzmw5u6Bg-iVfmh6-vRCBDdy149_?usp=sharing).

 ### 4. Train/Test

-- Run the train script on synapse dataset.
+- Run the training script on the Synapse dataset.
 The batch size can be reduced to 12 or 6 to save memory (please also decrease the base_lr linearly), and both can reach similar performance.

 ```bash
 python train.py --dataset Synapse --max_epochs 60 --base_lr 0.001 --img_size 224 --pretrained_path
 ```

-- Run the test script on synapse dataset.
+- Run the test script on the Synapse dataset.

 ```bash
 python test.py --dataset Synapse --max_epochs 60 --base_lr 0.001 --img_size 224